DefaultO/Jarilo/README.md

 - **An ass**.
 For stealing a huge amount of farmable from me which made me make some additional features.
 Also, he helps me test stuff out by giving me access to some of his worlds.

 ## **You want to earn some money?
 Here's my buying list.
 Add me on Discord, 0xD3F#1338.**
 - **min.
 10,00€** : Inventory Data Pointer.
 Fuck Minxy/Lace#0001.
 Stealing Ideas from Kekma but doesn't even want to sell me something he doesn't use for overpaying.
 This 14-year-old probably doesn't even have it.
-I'll add more if you teach me how to find it.
+I'll add more if you teach me how to find it. **Small Update: I only need Inventory Item Amount now.
+Found the Id's of items in my inventory.
+Sadly there was no Ammount next to them but random floats.
+At least that's what Cheat Engine detected.**
 - **1,00€ each** : Full Chandelier Farm(s).
 If you got some leftover farms you don't need, you could sell them for wls and sell those wls for more than 1,00€ or reach out to me if you are not interested in all of that hustle.
 - **up to 500,00€** : Some well deved internal/proxy/clientless bot source that can do a basic magplant refill automatically without any human interaction.
 Possible to even harvesting Worlds for that on its own based on a list you can edit.
 This should also include steps for updating the used signatures, offsets, pointers, or whatever you use.